Declaratively Building BSON Documents#

 struct doc# A

-that constructs a document consisting of key-value pairs.
-This is also used to construct the root document (See:build()
+value_rulethat constructs a document consisting of key-value pairs.
+This is also used to construct the root document (See:build()).See also

 For a list of element rules that can be used to populate a document, see: Element Rules.